Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 ### ODBC Concerns

-It is important to understand that standard ANSI SQL and the SQL API (formerly documentDB) are not fully compliant because Cosmos DB is schema-less and well, SQL is structures.
-To that end, the SQL issued through the ODBC driver is being translated into a JSON object query method and that can cause issues.
+It is important to understand that the SQL API (formerly DocumentDB) is not fully ANSI SQL-compliant because Cosmos DB is schema-less and is not based on relational model, so some SQL syntax assuming relational capabilities is not applicable.
+To that end, the SQL statements issued through the ODBC driver are being translated into a Cosmos DB SQL dialect which doesn't have equivalents for all constructs.
 To try and prevent these translation issues, you might have to apply a "schema" that maps the conversions and data types.
 The ODBC driver page gives you suggestions and methods to help navigate this process.
-This mapping will have to occur for every database/collection inside a Cosmos DB instance.
+This mapping will have to occur for every database/collection inside a Cosmos DB account.

 Creating the Qlik Sense App
 ============================

 ### Step 1.
-Open Qlik Sense and create a new App
+Open Qlik Sense and create a new app

 ![](./media/image13.png)

 ### Step 2.
-Select - Add data from Files and other sources
+Select - Add data from files and other sources

 ![](./media/image14.png)